Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 When you set the ``qiskit.transpile`` to 2, the circuit undergoes a medium optimization process.
-This uses a noise-adaptive layout and gate cancellation techniques based on commutation relationships, while performing the same process as when the ``optimization_level`` is 1, but with an increased number of iterations.
+This adds gate cancellation techniques based on commutation relationships to the optimization techniques used in ``optimization_level`` is 1.
+Additionally, the same heuristic layout and swap insertion technique is used, but with an increased number of iterations.
 Depending on the circuit, this level of optimization can occasionally yield the same results as light optimization.